adelriosantiago/adelriosantiago-blog/design-consistency/eng.md

 specifically: ability to be asserted together without contradiction.
 - Merriam webster</blockquote>

+You can start to notice how consistent your design is when the third and fourth element is added.
+Take for example the following image

+[image with 3 icons, one with sharp edges, the other ones flat, rounded]

+Is it constent?
+No, it is not.
+The first two elements belong the Foundation icon set, which rounds most of the edges.
+The third element come from the Entypo icon set which uses sharp edges.
+You better use only foundation icons with round edges or change the first two to their Entypo equivalent.
+Don't do that and you end up with a really ugly design, that's it.
+Abundance of consistency or lack of it make the people say "this is a good design" or "this is a bad design".

+I believe that
+In my humble opinion, every single design can be rated as "good" or "bad" just by

 •	Still, I feel confident enough with my skills to sustain the theory that consistency is –or should be- the single most important factor while making a new drawing, logo, infographic or drawing.
 •	Every time I see a recent Graphic Designer graduate mixing two completely different themes for a website mockup I feel baffled.
 It is not necessarily their fault I must say, I’ve seen lack of consistency even on the works of professional creative agencies around here.
 •